andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 ## Introduction
 Over the last decade, when working on databases with UUID Version 4[^rfc] as the primary key data type, these databases have usually had bad performance and excessive IO.

 UUID is a native data type in Postgres stored as binary data.
 Various UUID versions are in the RFC.
-Version 4 has mostly random bits, obfuscating information like when the value was created or where it was generated.
+Version 4 has 128 bits, with 122 being random, obfuscating information like when the value was created or where it was generated.

 Version 4 UUIDs are easy to generate in Postgres using the `gen_random_uuid()`[^gen] function since version 13 (released in 2020).